Axnjr/SEM7/RealTimeBDA.md

 - **Applications in Various Domains:**
 They are used in databases for indexing, in network security for detecting malicious URLs, and in distributed systems for efficient data synchronization.

+# 6. Counting distinct elements in a stream:
+is a common problem in computer science, particularly in the context of big data and data streams.
+The goal is to determine the number of unique elements in a potentially infinite stream of data, where storing all elements is impractical due to memory constraints.

+- Naive Approach:
+Store all elements in a set and count the size of the set.
+Requires significant memory, making it impractical for large data streams.

+- Probabilistic Algorithms:
+    - Flajolet-Martin Algorithm Uses hash functions and bit patterns to estimate the number of distinct elements.
+It is efficient in terms of memory usage.

+    - HyperLogLog: An improvement over Flajolet-Martin, providing more accurate estimates with even less memory.
+### Applications
+- Network Traffic Analysis: Counting unique IP addresses.
+- Database Management: Estimating the number of distinct queries.
+- Web Analytics: Counting unique visitors to a website.

+# 7. The Flajolet-Martin Algorithm:
+is a **probabilistic algorithm** for estimating the number of distinct elements `(also called the cardinality)` in a large data stream.
+It’s useful for applications where it’s impractical to store all elements due to memory constraints, like web traffic analysis or unique user counts.

+### Working

+- Hashing and Bit Patterns:
+Each element in the stream is hashed to produce a unique hash value, which converts each `element into a pseudo-random binary string`.
+- Counting Leading Zeros: For each hash, the algorithm tracks the maximum number of leading zeros observed denoted as `R`.
+- Estimate Cardinality:
+The observed maximum number of leading zeros, `𝑅`, gives an estimate of the number of unique elements in the stream and is approximated as `D ~= 2^R`

+### Example
+Example
+Let’s say we have a stream of elements, and each is hashed to binary values.
+Assume the hash values for elements in the stream are:

+"apple" → 001010<br>
+"banana" → 000110<br>
+"cherry" → 001001<br>

+For "apple," the position of the first 1 after leading zeros is 2.<br>
+For "banana," it’s 3.<br>
+For "cherry," it’s 2.

+The maximum number of leading `0's` observed is `3`, so `estimate of distinct elements = 2^3 = 8`

+### Advantages:

+- Memory-Efficient:
+Uses minimal memory compared to counting all elements.
+- Scalable:
+Works well with large data streams.
+- Fast:
+Only requires hashing and a bitwise operation, making it computationally efficient.

+### Limitations:

+- Approximation:
+Provides an estimate, not an exact count.
+- Dependent on Quality of Hashing:
+Needs good hash functions to minimize collisions.
+- Variance:
+Can have high variance; thus, combining multiple estimates (e.g., through harmonic mean) is recommended.